-Secondly: for those of you how are a bit fuzzy about what hosting really is and how it’s different from embedding, here a definition (also to be found – of course – in the Definition Day Resource on this website):
+Before that – for those of you who are a bit fuzzy about what hosting really is and how it’s different from embedding – here is a definition (also to be found, of course, in the Definition Day Resource on this website):

-Before I get into too much detail.
-The one thing I walked away with is to never self-host a video on your site.
-Use a third party site and embed from there on your website.
-The reason being: Hosting platforms, such as YouTube, take your video and automatically adjust (transcode) it to where it’s being played, and with that making it fullyresponsive to whatever environment it happens to be in.
+Before I get into too much detail, the one thing I walked away with is to never self-host a video on your site.
+Use a third party site and embed from there onto your website.
+The reason being: Hosting platforms, such as YouTube, take your video and automatically adjust (transcode) it to where it’s being played, making the video fullyresponsive to whatever environment it happens to be in.
 Continue reading →

-If you have a brand to promote and target audience to reach beyond a 15 year old on Snapchat duking it out with his posse, video is still the best tool to get beyond the noise of everything else on social media.
+If you have a brand to promote and target audience to reach, beyond a 15 year old Snapchat user duking it out with his posse, video is still the best tool to get beyond the noise of everything else on social media.

 A few general pointers to heed:

-You want to make sure your target audience hangs where you post
+Make sure your target audience hangs out where you post

-Make sure you hit the right tone for your business and the social media outlet you’re using
+Make sure you hit the right tone for both your business and the social media outlet that you’re using

 Originally a photo sharing platform, Instagram’s video features have become a great tool for brand awareness and engagement, but with only 60 seconds, you’ll want to be precise in your content.
 Browse How to Create a Mind-Blowing Instagram Video Strategy for tips and tricks.